-Along with four other colleagues, I developed and taught the E-learning and Digital Cultures MOOC (Massive Open Online Course), on the Coursera platform.
-This was one of the first six MOOCs to be developed by the University of Edinburgh.
-The five-week MOOC ran for the first time in February 2013, again in November 2013 and November 2014 – in total more than 75,000 people have enrolled for the course.
+I was part of the team that created and taught the E-learning and Digital Cultures MOOC (Massive Open Online Course), on the Coursera platform (2013-14).
+This was one of the first six MOOCs to be developed by the University of Edinburgh and in total more than 75,000 people enrolled for the course across three instances.
 Read more about the early experiences of designing and teaching this MOOC, and about our ‘teacherbot’ pedagogical design experiment in 2014.
-In 2014 I co-authored the ‘Pedagogy of the MOOC‘ report for the Higher Education Academy, and am currently involved in consultancy activity with the World Bank in relation to their MOOC developments.
+In 2014 I co-authored the ‘Pedagogy of the MOOC‘ report for the Higher Education Academy.
+I led consultancy activity with the World Bank in relation to their MOOC developments.

-Between 2013-15 I was external examiner for the MA Education in Virtual Worlds, at the University of West of England.
+I have served as external examiner for the MA Digital Technologies, Communication and Education at the University of Manchester and the MA Education in Virtual Worlds, at the University of West of England.

-I supervise MSc and PhD projects on topics relating to online higher education, feedback and assessment, cultural heritage and the arts, information literacy, digital culture, organisations and technology, sustainable education, social media and professional and language learning.
+I supervise MSc and PhD projects on topics relating to online higher education, feedback and assessment, cultural heritage and the arts, information literacy, digital culture, organisations and technology, sustainable education, social media and professional learning.
+Since 2010 I have supervised more than 30 MSc dissertations.
 If you are interested in working with me, please read more about the kind of research I am potentially able to supervise.